Pro509/webscraper/README.md

-# Web Scrape TripAdvisor Reviews Using Python
+# Webscrape TripAdvisor Reviews Using Python
 Compiles reverse-chronological (i.e newest review first) hotel reviews and TripAdvisor bubble ratings for a city of your choice.
 ## Installation
 Use the package manager pip to install dependencies from requirements.txt